 - Click Here to download Housing Counseling Services’ Client Rights and Responsibilities Statement

-Income Guidelines for STRMU and Bridges Program
+Income Guidelines for the STRMU Program (effective April 1, 2019)

 - Click Here to download the MHAP HOPWA Program Services Referral form.
 Please do not use this form to refer a client for the Emergency Financial Assistance (EFA) Program.